dotnet/csharpstandard/standard/lexical-structure.md

 Two identifiers are considered the same if they are identical after the following transformations are applied, in order:

 -   The prefix "`@`", if used, is removed.
--   Each *unicode_escape_sequence* is transformed into its corresponding Unicode character.
+-   Each *Unicode_Escape_Sequence* is transformed into its corresponding Unicode character.
--   Any *formatting_character*s are removed.
+-   Any *Formatting_Character*s are removed.

 Identifiers containing two consecutive underscore characters (`U+005F`) are reserved for use by the implementation; however, no diagnostic is required if such an identifier is defined.